 5-minute Quizzes (70 points [most are 5 points each]).
 There will be a short quiz, to be taken on canvas prior to your lab, on 13 of the labs in which new exercises will be performed.
 The first quiz will be 15 points to be taken prior to your first lecture; the remaining 12 quizzes will be 5 points each and taken before each lab (due 30 minutes before your designated lab section).
 The questions will cover the procedures and background found for those exercises in the lab manual.
 The purpose of these quizzes is to motivate you to read the material before arriving in lab.
 All quizzes are open note (you may use the lab manual to find answers); however, you may not use any other sources.
 Since there is a time limit on these quizzes, it is highly suggested to read to lab manual first before starting your timed quiz.
-The low score of one of the twelve 5-point quizzes will be dropped (total points = 15+[115] = 70 points).
+The low score of one of the twelve 5-point quizzes will be dropped (total points = 15+[11\5] = 70 points).

-Lab Exams (100 points [50 points each]).
-There will be 2 closed-note exams: one during lab lecture and one during your lab section.
+Written Exams (100 points [50 points each]).
+There will be 2 closed-note exams: one given during lab lecture in week 5 and one given during your lab section in week 9.
 These are intended to test your knowledge of the techniques we use and of the physiological, ecological, and biochemical characteristics of the organisms that we study.
-No makeup exams will be given unless prior arrangements are made or a valid medical or travel excuse is provided.
+No make-up exams will be given unless prior arrangements are made or a valid medical or travel excuse is provided.

 Lab Practical Final Exam (75 points).
-During the 9th week you will take a lab practical exam.
+During the 10th week you will take a lab practical exam.
 Grading will be based upon your ability to perform some of the standard microbiological techniques and to analyze results from isolations and tests that were previously done in the lab.
-Office hours will be cancelled during week 9 due to grading for the practical exam.
+Since this exam is based on lab experience during the term, make sure you participate activly in ALL lab exercises.
+Many help hours will be cancelled during week 10 due to grading for the practical exam.